healthvana/jira-github-link/readme.md

 - `JIRA_API_TOKEN` - Required.
 API token for Jira REST API.
 - `JIRA_USER_EMAIL` - Required.
 Email of the user the Jira API token belongs to.
 - `SLACK_WEBHOOK_URL` - Required.
 Webhook configured for the slack channel you actually want to use.
-- `SLACK_WEBHOOK_URL_DEV` - Webhook configured for the slack channel you want to develop against; maybe your DMs.
+- `SLACK_WEBHOOK_URL_DEV` - Optional.
+Webhook configured for the slack channel you want to develop against; maybe your DMs.
-- `USERS_PATH` - Path to a formatted JSON file of user information for Slack and Jira.
+- `USERS_PATH` - Required.
+Path to a formatted JSON file of user information for Slack and Jira.
 See below for JSON structure.
+- `GH_API_TOKEN` - Required.
+API Token for Github, to authenticate a fully copy of Octokit.

 ## Users file